peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 If another mod is modifying the "disk/bb3/#Sonic.ar.00" or "disk/bb3/#SonicClassic.ar.00" files, this mod may not work unless set to higher priority.

 The "Homing Attack on Boost" code by SWS90 in HedgeModManager overrides the option set by this mod.
-Said code will also enable it for Classic Sonic, resulting in him getting a non-homing air dash mapped to the Jump button.
-This may make it more difficult to use Elemental Shield actions.
-If you want to enable the Boost button Homing for only Modern Sonic, be sure to disable the HMM code and set the option within this mod.
+Said code will also enable the "XButtonHoming" setting for Classic Sonic.
+This results in him getting a non-homing air dash mapped to the Jump button, which may make it more difficult to use Elemental Shield actions.
+If you want to only enable the setting for Modern Sonic, be sure to disable the HMM code and set the option within this mod.

 Notes for if you set Homing Attack to the Boost button: